 "Do you accept"?
-What a joke.
-How many times do dreams come true with an added bonus of three hundred crowns a month?
+How many times do dreams come true with a salary of three hundred crowns a month?

 The recruiter pulls out a thick scroll.
 'Your contract.
 Please sign here, here, initial every clause, and thumbprint underneath the red seal.'

 There are more words on this scroll than the Maker's scripture; I could spend a week going over the content and not comprehend half of it.
-Plus, nothing in there is going to change my mind.
+Plus, nothing on here is going to change my mind.

 Five minutes of scribbling later, I hand back the signed contract.
 The recruiter nods.
 'Seems to be in order.
 Now, Miss Haylis, if you would also –'